Reproductive coercion: Controlling the outcome of a pregnancy

-Controlling the outcome of a pregnancy is an attempt to influence a partner to continue or terminate a pregnancy.
-This can include abortion coercion, or pressuring, threatening, or forcing a partner to have an abortion or not.
-A Guttmacher Institute policy analysis states that forcing a woman to terminate a pregnancy she wants or to continue a pregnancy she does not want violates the basic human right of reproductive health.
+Controlling the outcome of a pregnancy is an attempt to influence a partner to terminate a pregnancy.
+This can include abortion coercion--pressuring, threatening, or forcing a partner to have an abortion.
+A Guttmacher Institute policy analysis states that forcing a woman to terminate a pregnancy she wants violates the basic human right of reproductive health.

 Prevalence

 United States

 Reproductive coercion in October 2018 was reported by 5-14% of women in family planning clinic settings and lifetime experience has been reported by 8-30% of women in a range of settings in the US.

 The US Centers for Disease Control and Prevention's survey on domestic violence includes questions regarding control of reproductive health, specifically pregnancy pressure and birth control sabotage.
 The 2011 study found that: